 Step 3: Apply through the Online Application Form.

 Be sure to read through all of the guidelines, including how to prepare your work sample, before submitting your application.

-We nurture the creative lives of emerging artists, emerging curators, and youth by providing support, resources, and platforms that help to strengthen and connect our dynamic communities in New York City and beyond.
-Emerging artists wishing to present new ideas and projects in the context of NURTUREart’s gallery space are invited to submit an exhibition proposal of their own solo or collaborative work for the 2017–2018 exhibition season.
+NURTUREart builds a vibrant, engaged, and inclusive community of artists, curators, and youth by ensuring equitable access to professional and learning opportunities in contemporary art and beyond.
+Emerging artists wishing to present new ideas and projects in the context of NURTUREart’s gallery space are invited to submit an exhibition proposal of their own solo or collaborative work for the 2018–2019 exhibition season.
 Please note that there is a small stipend and materials budget available, depending on the current year’s funding.

 About NURTUREart’s Exhibition Program

-NURTUREart operates a nonprofit gallery in Bushwick, open Thursdays–Sundays, 12–6pm.
+NURTUREart is a nonprofit in Bushwick, Brooklyn, NY open Thursdays–Sundays, 12–6pm.
 We recommend that you visit the gallery in preparation of your proposal or look at some of our exhibitions online through our flickr page.

 • Artists who have a current practice making work in an ongoing dialogue in the contemporary arts are eligible to apply.